[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 But some people, through lack of imagination, fail to find this battle cry sufficiently fear-inspiring.

-I hate to invoke fictional evidence, especially since perhaps Arthur’s strongest point is that the real world doesn’t work like fiction.
+I hate to invoke fictional evidence, especially since perhaps Andrew’s strongest point is that the real world doesn’t work like fiction.
 But these people need to read Jacqueline Carey’s Kushiel’s Avatar.

 And there is a certain commonality to a lot of the Kushiel books, where some tyrant or sorcerer thinks that a god of flowers and free love will be a pushover, and starts harassing his followers.
 And the only Eluite who shows up to stop him is Phèdre nó Delaunay, and the tyrant thinks “Ha!
 A woman, who doesn’t even know how to fight, doesn’t have any magic!
 What a wuss!”